SpineEventEngine/Chords/proto-values/README.md

 the `spine-base` library, as well as Kotlin extensions for Protobuf messages declared in `spine-base` library.

-## Using Spine Chords Client in a Gradle project
+## Using Spine Chords Proto Values in a Gradle project

 Add a dependency to the library as follows:
 ```kotlin